-So I got the keys to my flat in September last year (which already feels like forever ago) and today I came across the original estate agent photos of the place, and I was so surprised by how different it looks now!
-These are the photos that were on RightMove back in May last year and I remember when I first saw it I thought it looked okay but perhaps little bit small and in need of a make over, but other than that seemed suitable.
+So I got the keys to my flat in September 2017 (which already feels like forever ago) and today I came across the original estate agent photos of the place, and I was so surprised by how different it looks now!
+These are the photos that were on RightMove and I remember when I first saw it I thought it looked okay but perhaps little bit small and in need of a make over, but other than that seemed suitable.

 The flat was the first (and only!) viewing that I did and although the online photos didn’t do the place much justice, when I had my first viewing I managed to see past the tenants bulky furniture and I could picture the rooms as my own.
 So I thought I would share the photos with you so you could see how the place looked when I was handed the keys compared to how it looks now, and I can look back on this post in future to remind myself what it was like!

 The kitchen is the room that has changed the least as nothing big really needed doing.
 All it needed was a good clean and other than that it’s been left as it originally was.
 I would absolutely love to change the grey speckled tiles at some point as I hate them, but they will do for now!
 I quite like the glossy white cupboards and the oven and washing machine which were left were brand new which was handy.
 The kitchen is the perfect size for me and there’s plenty of storage space including a full length cupboard which hides the fridge!
 If you’d like to see the full room tour of my kitchen you can read my earlier blog post here.

 The Living Room